Crime fiction—thrillers, mysteries, capers, detective stories, legal and courtroom dramas, hard or soft-boiled—has taken over.

 Overall, the field has come a long way from the pulp novels and cheap dime thrillers of yesteryear, the quality level rising consistently over time.
 That rise in quality has generated more crime fiction worth reading.
 The forbidding shark-filled moat that traditionally separated high art and popular art has now become an easily forded, meandering stream that occasionally slows to a mere trickle.

 So herein, I present to you three new crime novels—good, better, best: A passable dystopian caper, an excellent debut fem-jep psychological thriller and a powerful California noir.

-Author: Adam Sternbergh
+Adam Sternbergh Rating:

 Adam Sternbergh’s debut novel Shovel Ready attempts to blend three genres: Crime of the caper variety, speculative science fiction and the near-future dystopian world we all seem to fear these days.
 First, the potential nuclear holocaust scared us to death; then we had a raft of asteroid-impact or runaway incurable disease books.
 Today, it’s either climate change or terrorism that seems to cause our nightmares.
 McCarthy’s The Road sets a high bar for climate dystopia, so Sternbergh takes a different tack: A dirty bomb has made most of Manhattan uninhabitable.
 We all know that down these mean, radioactive streets a man must go.
 In this case, it’s a nasty character named Spademan, a vicious ex-trash collector knife murderer-for-hire with, uh, a heart of gold.